Sending snaps and messages using Snapchat is a lot of fun.

 Step #2: Open the Chat

-To erase a message, you must first find and open the chat where is the message you want to delete.
+To erase a message, you must first find and open the chat where you want to delete the message.

 Step #3: Unsave the Message